 The programmer configures the CCI-500 by programming particular values into registers.
-This affects the behavior of the CCI-500, for example, by enabling QoS features.
+These values affect the behavior of the CCI-500, for example, by enabling QoS features.

 1.8.1 Documentation

 Each CCI-500 document has an intended audience and is associated with specific tasks in the design flow.
 These documents do not reproduce ARM architecture and protocol information.